Department Head and Graduate Coordinator: Dr. Rubin Shmulsky

 The Department of Sustainable Bioproducts will accept a C grade; however, the student’s overall GPA must be 3.00 or above.

-The M.S. thesis-option program requires 24 hours of coursework, 6 hours of thesis research/thesis, and a comprehensive examination.
-The M.S. non-thesis option program requires 27 hours of coursework, 3 hours of independent study, and a comprehensive examination.
+The M.S. thesis-option program requires 24 hours of academic coursework, 6 hours of research/thesis credit, and a defense of the student's written thesis before his or her graduate committee.
+The M.S. non-thesis Campus 1 program requires 30 hours of academic coursework and a comprehensive examination.
+The M.S. non-thesis Campus 5 program also requires 30 hours of academic coursework (24 hours of academic coursework, 3 hours of professional practices, 3 hours of capstone/final project) and comprehensive examination.
 The Ph.D. program may entail approximately 60 hours of course and research work, a written preliminary examination, an oral examination, and a dissertation.

 Master of Science in Sustainable Bioproducts - Thesis

 |SBP 8000||Thesis Research/ Thesis in Sustainable Bioproducts||6|